jonathanpoelen/jln.mp/README.md

 - Sequence: a value sequence or a type sequence.
 - Set: a sequence of unique elements.
+- Map: a sequence of lists having at least one element (the key).
+The keys of the map must be unique.
 - Value: a type with a `value` member.
 - Typelist: an instance compatible with `template<class...> class T`, such as `list<>`.
 - Function: a type with a `f` template member.
 The number and the nature of the parameters depend on the context of use.